BastianGanze/weebsync/README.md

 Set this do an absolute value e.g. `/home/user/weebsyncconfig` or `c:/users/user/AppData/local/weebsync`.
 If you don't set this, a config dir will be created automatically at the executables' directory.

+#### WEEB_SYNC_PLUGIN_DIR
+The application will attempt to load plugins from this directory.
+Set this do an absolute value e.g. `/home/user/weebsyncconfig` or `c:/users/user/AppData/local/weebsync`.
+If you don't set this, a plugin folder may be created next to the executable.

 #### WEEB_SYNC_SERVER_HTTP_PORT
 default value is `42380`
 Determines on what port the application will run.